-I recently spent 24 straight hours traipsing around Seattle with a group of friends, arm wrestling strangers, doing pushups in Pioneer Square, and decorating a friend’s face like a cake:
+I recently spent 24 straight hours on a quest through Seattle arm wrestling strangers, doing pushups in Pioneer Square, and decorating a friend’s face like a cake:

 It was all a part of a 24-hour scavenger-hunt-like event called Questival, put on by a company named Cotopaxi.

 Prior to the event, I had no idea who Cotopaxi was.
 I assumed it was a company that organized adventure outings across the country.

 Cotopaxi is actually an outdoor gear brand (like The North Face).
 I didn’t find that out during Questival.
 Despite organizing it, Cotopaxi didn’t shove their branding or products down my throat.

 I only discovered it afterward, when, following a much-needed nap, shower, and solid meal, I hopped online to learn more about the people who just gave me one of the coolest experiences of my life.